CodeWithJV/open-holochain-curriculum/slides/links-and-collections.md

 ```

 - `base_address` and `target_address` can be any addressable item
+  - there doesn't need to be any data in the DHT at those addresses
 - `LinkTypes` is an enum defined in your integrity zome
 - `link_tag` is optional and can contain any serializable data